aimenkhakwani/word-frequency/README.md

     * Why: This will ensure that the program is able to work even if users enter a sentence or a word that aren't consistent in capitalization
     * How to test: Enter an input that begins with a capitol letter and confirm that the program works.

+* The program ignores special characters like commas and periods.
+    * Example Input: "Hi Emma.
+How are you, are feeling better?" "are"
+    * Example Output: 2
+    * Why: This will ensure that the program is able to work even if users enter a question marks, commas and periods
+    * How to test: Enter an input that has special characters and ensure the program still returns a correct value.

 # Known Bugs

 There are no known bugs at this time.